0xJuancito/audits/README.md

-# Smart Contract Audits and Findings by juancito
+# Smart Contract Audits and Findings by 0xJuancito

+Reach out on Twitter [@0xJuancito](https://twitter.com/0xJuancito) for security consulting and private audits.

 ## Audit Competitions